vmware-tanzu-labs/lab-app-toolkit-kubecon/workshop/content/exercises/02-workflow-resources.md

 To obtain source code, the workflow created a FluxCD _GitRepository_ resource for your workload.

-For convenience, export the resource details to a file.
+For convenience, export the resource configuration and status details to a file.
 ```terminal:execute
 command: kubectl get GitRepository my-first-workload -o yaml > ~/exercises/my-first-workload-step-1-source.yaml
 ```

-Open the file in the editor and look through the details.
+Open the file in the editor and look through the configuration portion.
-You will see it includes the resource configuration as well as its status.
 ```editor:select-matching-text
 file: ~/exercises/my-first-workload-step-1-source.yaml
 text: "apiVersion: "